hamza3256/Micromorpher/docs/VBoxInstall.md

 These instructions assume you have access to the file `tutorials.ova`. if you do not, please email s.huckle@sussex.ac.uk.

+## Dependencies

+You will need a text editor for _The Answer_.
+Fyi, these instructions and the code herein were written using [Atom](https://atom.io/ "Atom"), with various linters and markdown packages installed.

+You will also need a browser for the demonstrations.
+You may need to clear its cache, so you might wish to consider using a different browser to the one you use for normal browsing.
+Fyi, the development tools in [Opera](http://www.opera.com/) are really nice.

 ## 1. Import the VirtualBox Appliance

 Select the command **Import Appliance** from the VirtualBox _File_ menu.
 Select the file `tutorials.ova` from the USB drive supplied.